 Historically an important transport hub thanks to its strategic setting in the southwest of the state, in recent years the city has developed a thriving arts and culture scene.
 There are now theaters and cultural centers to check out, as well as many music venues and museums.
 Of these, the Taubman Museum of Art is well worth visiting for its huge collection of artworks, while the Virginia Museum of Transportation showcases the history of Roanoke’s railway.

-Although home to enticing attractions and an increasing number of excellent restaurants, most people use Roanoke as a base to explore the breathtaking Blue Ridge Parkway and the endless Appalachian Trail.
+Although home to several attractions and an increasing number of excellent restaurants, most people use Roanoke as a base to explore the breathtaking Blue Ridge Parkway and the endless Appalachian Trail.

 9. Norfolk[SEE MAP]

 Known for being home to the largest naval base in the world, the city of Norfolk has much more to it.
 World-class museums and pretty parks are found along its winding waterfront.
 Set in the southeast of the state, it lies at the heart of a major metropolitan area and is surrounded by the cities of Chesapeake, Portsmouth and Virginia Beach.